ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

     #SBATCH --qos=serial
     #SBATCH --hint=nomultithread

-    # Define number of cores and memory for this jobs.
-You
+    # Define memory required for this jobs.
+By default, you will
-    # only need to define one of these two values, but should
-    # delete any you do not define.
-    #SBATCH --ntasks=[number of cores]
+    # get 2 GB, but you can ask for up to 128 GB.
     #SBATCH --mem=[memory in MB]

     # Set the number of threads to 1